barrak7/np_autograd/README.md

 Unlike numerical differentiation which can suffer from roundoff errors, and symbolic differentiation which is hard to implement and is expensive, auto diff is much easier to implement and is less error prone.

+# Motivation

+Matrices are a building block of Deep Learning.
+Understanding how to differentiate and backpropagate through them is a fundemental requirement.

+Such project will prove useful in building different types of Deep Learning models from scratch.

 # Implementation